Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

-Figs.~\ref{evol_wi} and \ref{evol_wi_dis} illustrate the effect of rotation on both instabilities in two configurations mainly differing by their shock radius, induced by the dissociation parameter.
+Figs.~\ref{evol_wi} and \ref{evol_wi_dis} illustrate the effect of rotation on both instabilities in two configurations mainly differing by their shock radius, induced by different values of the dissociation parameter.
 The value $\chi=4.5$ is chosen in the region where the most unstable mode is convective and the growth rate increases with rotation (below the magenta line of the first column in Fig.~\ref{pano}).
 In the bottom panel of these figures, the oscillation frequency without rotation ($j=0$) reveals the convective ($\omega_r=0$) or SASI ($\omega_r\neq0$) nature of the modes.
 We can see that the convective frequency, enhanced by rotation, is similar to the SASI frequency for $j\in[0.02,0.08]$.
 The top panels of this figure show that the effect of rotation varies depending on the nature of the instability.
-The growth rate of SASI modes is enhanced by the rotation, as in \cite{YamasakiFoglizzo2008} and \cite{Blondin+2017}.
-For convective modes, the effect of rotation depends on the proximity of $\chi$ to the transition value $\chi_{\rm trans}$ defining the transition of a mode between SASI and convection.
-Defining $\Delta \chi\equiv\chi-\chi_{\rm trans}$, the rotation can induce an increase of the growth rate, similar to the effect of rotation on SASI, if $\Delta \chi<1$.
+The growth rate of SASI modes is enhanced by rotation, as in \cite{YamasakiFoglizzo2008} and \cite{Blondin+2017}.
+As mentionned in Sect.~\ref{sec:convection_rotation}, for convective modes, the effect of rotation depends on the proximity of $\chi$ to the transition value $\chi_{\rm trans}$ (defined in Sect.\ref{sec:sasi_rotation}).
+The rotation can induce an increase of the growth rate, similar to the effect of rotation on SASI, if $\Delta \chi<1$.
 Otherwise, the convective modes are quenched by rotation, as observed in Fig.~\ref{rot_effect_conv}.
-Comparing Figs.~\ref{evol_wi} and \ref{evol_wi_dis}, the increase of the frequency and growth rate induced by rotation is stronger for $\varepsilon=0.3$.

-Figure~\ref{wi(m)_varrot} illustrates the complexity of the impact of rotation depending on the azimuthal number.
-The growth rate of SASI modes ($m=1,2$) is increased.
+Figure~\ref{wi(m)_varrot} illustrates the global complexity of the impact of rotation depending on the azimuthal number.
+The growth rate of SASI modes ($m=1,2$) is increased as seen on the left part of the plot.
 However, the effect of rotation on convective modes depends on both the rotation and the azimuthal number.
-For $m\sim3$, the destabilising effect of rotation on the convective instability can be clearly seen by continuity with the increase of the SASI growth rate.
-For $m \in [3,5]$, the effect of rotation on the convection is similar to its effect on SASI, but with a smaller magnitude.
-For higher $m\gtrsim6$ and low rotation rates, the rotation has an adverse effect and leads to a decrease of the growth rate.
+For $m\sim3$, the destabilising effect of rotation on the convective instability can be clearly seen in continuity with the increase of the SASI growth rate.
+For $m \in [3,5]$, the effect of rotation on convection is similar to its effect on SASI, but with a smaller magnitude.
+For higher $m\gtrsim6$ and low rotation rates, rotation has an adverse effect and leads to a decrease of the growth rate.
 The effect changes for high rotation rates and will be discussed in Sect.~\ref{part:high_rot}.